rsmith-nl/scripts/README.rst

 .. _OS X open: https://developer.apple.com/library/mac/documentation/Darwin/Reference/ManPages/man1/open.1.html

 The result is ``open.py``.
+Note that it is pretty simple. and the programs that is uses to open files a geared towards common use.
+So text files are opened in an editor, while photos and most other types are opened in a viewer.
-Note that it is pretty simple.
-This is by design.
+This simplicity by design.
 It has no options and it only opens files and directories.
 I have no intention of it becoming like OS X's open or plan9's plumb_.

 .. _plumb: http://swtch.com/plan9port/man/man1/plumb.html